 Prices should generally not be included in the campaign title or the teaser, unless that is a defining point of the campaign (e.g., the price for that particular item is truly groundbreaking).
 Availability schedule should also not be included.

+You’ll need a brief, high quality video that showcases your project, how it is used, and what problems it solves.
 For more advice on creating a campaign video, see our short but sweet outline for making a campaign video.

 The main text-and-images area of the campaign page is referred to as the “body”.
 It should contain:

 The “Write Your User” page is intended to help you generate this content.
 Note that press mentions, pledge levels, and other details are handled separately, outside of the campaign body text.

 Crowd Supply’s campaign page and update authoring tools allow you to use Markdown formatting, a very simple, intuitive way of structuring text content for display as HTML.
 There are many good tutorials and guides for using Markdown, so spend a little time to learn the basics.
 You should be familiar with:

 This schedule is used to determine how many units of your product are available to backers and the expected ship date told to backers.
 A dynamic ship date will appear next to each pledge level that will change over time as more pledges are placed.
 This offers transparency so backers know when their order will ship.
 Note that it’s very important to issue updates on delivery schedules during your campaign.
 Your schedule should look something like this: